 In addition to meeting the reasonable care and accommodation needs, a trust may have discretionary spending for other purposes that are for the health, well-being, recreation, independence and social inclusion of the principal beneficiary.

-The maximum value of income and assets that can be applied for other purposes is $12,250 for the 2019-20 financial year and $12,000 in the 2018-19 financial year.
+The maximum value of income and assets that can be applied for other purposes is $12,250 for the 2019-20 financial year.
 This amount may be varied by legislative instruments from time to time.

 The limit does not include expenditure on the maintenance and the practical administration of the trust.

 While anyone can make a gift to an SDT, there are restrictions on the payments that can be made by the principal beneficiary (or their partner) into an SDT.

 Compensation payments made to the person with severe disabilities cannot be paid into an SDT.
 The trust is intended only for succession planning by parents and immediate family members.